Periodically, the South Coast Air Quality Management District (SCAQMD)

 the ozone standards.
 The Plan will be a regional and

-multi-agency effort (AQMD, California Air Resources Board, Southern California Association
+multi-agency effort (SCAQMD, California Air Resources Board, Southern California Association

 of Governments (SCAG) and US Environmental Protection Agency).
 State and federal